datadryad/dryad-app/app/views/layouts/_submission_process.html.md

 <p>Please note that you may only use one of these two upload methods per version, but you may do subsequent versions of your data publication and utilize different methods of upload this way.</p>

 <h2>Curation<a name="curation"></a></h2>
 <p><strong>What is data curation?</strong> Data curators review and enrich research data to help make it <a href="https://www.force11.org/group/fairgroup/fairprinciples">Findable, Accessible, Interoperable, and Reusable (FAIR)</a>.
-According to the <a href="https://datacurationnetwork.org/about/our-mission/">Data Curation Network<a> (of which Dryad is a member),<blockquote>Data curation enables data discovery and retrieval, maintains data quality, adds value, and provides for re-use over time through activities including authentication, archiving, metadata creation, digital preservation, and transformation.</blockquote></p>
+According to the <a href="https://datacurationnetwork.org/about/our-mission/">Data Curation Network<a> (of which Dryad is a partner),<blockquote>Data curation enables data discovery and retrieval, maintains data quality, adds value, and provides for re-use over time through activities including authentication, archiving, metadata creation, digital preservation, and transformation.</blockquote></p>
 <p>Dryad has a team of <a href="<%= stash_url_helpers.our_staff_path %>">professional curators</a> who check every submission to ensure the validity of files and metadata.
 Once your data is submitted, Dryad curators perform basic checks:</p>
 <ul>
 <li>Can the files be opened?</li>